baguilar6174/easybank-page-challenge/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-## Project status

-Currently the project contains the animated navigation bar adaptable to mobile devices.
-The next step will be to add the navigation menu to be visible on mobiles.

 ## Easybanck Page

 ![Navbar desktop](https://github.com/bryanAguilar001/easybank-page-challenge/blob/main/media/navbar-desktop.PNG?raw=true)